horovod/horovod/docs/docker.md

 ## Horovod in Docker

-To ease the installation process on GPU machines, we have published the reference [Dockerfile](../Dockerfile) that allows you to get started with Horovod in minutes.
-The container will include [Examples](../examples) in the `/examples` directory for a convenient quickstart.
+To streamline the installation process on GPU machines, we have published the reference [Dockerfile](../Dockerfile) so you can get started with Horovod in minutes.
+The container includes [Examples](../examples) in the `/examples` directory.

 ### Building

+Before building, you can modify `Dockerfile` to your liking, e.g. select a different CUDA, TensorFlow or Python version.

 ```bash
 $ mkdir horovod-docker